Ghaidaj/2022-GP1-6/README.md

 We are using Dart language
 # Lunching requirments:
 Flutter SDK.
-it is developed for android enviroment.
+it is developed for android environment.